 The Tax Authority estimated a real estate tax on the company's administrative building in Cairo Governorate at EGP 403 920, and this estimate was challenged.
-The Appeal Committee issued its decision to reduce the tax to EGP 256 000 for the years 2020/2021.
-The company appealed the decision is before the Administrative Court of Justice.
+The Appeal Committee issued its decision to reduce the tax to EGP 262 500 for the years 2020/2023 and the Company has accepted the inspection results.